 Notes

-- Internal temperature of the pork should be 160 degrees F. This dish is never served medium or medium rare.
-If you marinate overnight, it won’t dry out.
+- Internal temperature of the pork should be 160 degrees F. Char siu is never served medium or medium rare.

 - Best cut of meat: Use boneless pork shoulder for its fat content.
 Avoid pork loin or tenderloin, as they tend to dry out.

-- Roasting setup: Use an oven-safe wire rack on top of a sheet pan to elevate the pork for proper air circulation.
+- Roasting setup: Use an oven-safe wire rack on top of a sheet pan.
 If you don’t have a rack, crumpled aluminum foil can serve as a quick alternative.

 - Freezing: Slice and let cool completely.
 Freeze for up to 3 months.
 Thaw overnight in the fridge or reheat in the oven from frozen.